conda-forge/conda-smithy/news/mpl.rst

 **Added:**

-* Added a hint for recipes in conda-forge to depend on matplot-base as opposed to matplotlib.
+* Added a hint for recipes in conda-forge to depend on matplotlib-base as opposed to matplotlib.

 **Changed:**